 There is often ease added to certain areas of patterns where stress can occur – this is to stop the garment from ripping when we put them under that stress.
 The trouser legs have a touch of ease added.
 So, this needs to be born in mind when you are walking your patterns!

-If you aren’t so sure about walking your patterns – lack of space can limit this if you only have a small desk to work at like myself currently – then you can use the edge of your tape measure to check the seam measurements.
+If you aren’t so sure about walking your patterns – lack of space can limit this if you only have a small desk to work on – then you can use the edge of your tape measure to check the seam measurements.

 You will need to true like this for every seam that needs to be trued and note down the measurements next to that seam.
-Again, don’t forget to add any ease that might be added to any of the seams.
+Again, don’t forget to factor in any ease that might be added to any of the seams.